Parental Visitation Rights FAQ

 Unfortunately, mediation does not always work and you may end up in court fighting for visitation rights.
 If this is your situation, you should be prepared to argue and present evidence showing your strong relationship with your grandchild.
 The judge may ask you questions about your medical history to determine your health and can also ask you if you have had any problems with the law before.

 It is worthwhile to keep in mind that the ultimate question that the judge keeps asking him or herself is "what is in the best interests of the child."
 If you have bad habits, like smoking, be prepared to swear that you will not smoke around the child.
 In addition, if you have a disability that may put the child in danger, you should be prepared to show that you are willing to have supervised visits in order to keep the child safe.

 As a parent, your child's best interests are always the most important factor.
 But if you've gone through a divorce or separation and want to understand your parental rights and get the legal right to see your child, you'll need to understand the laws of your state.
-Start by getting a free case review from a family law attorney.
+The best way to understand your state's laws and ensure that you're protecting your visitation rights is to reach out to a local child custody lawyer today.